jeffmcmahan/Function.check/README.md

 So, if you don't know whether you'll be getting an Object or an object, the correct way to check it is `arg=Object|object`.
 That may seem silly, but it is quite correct.

 ## How it works
 The first time a checked function runs, the list of types is compiled to optimized runtime type check logic, which is cached for use on all subsequent function invocations.
-The generated logic is assembly-like, and executes within a single closure, with no context, as a non-configurable/non-writable method.
-The thinking goes that the JIT compiler will translate the check logic into machine code exactly once, and then the checks run as if they were written in C.
+The generated logic is low-level, and executes within a single closure as a non-configurable/non-writable method.

-You can use `require('function.check').compile(myFunc.toString()).code` to examine the check logic generated, cached, and used at runtime.
-For example, the following type declarations generate the code shown below:
+Use `require('function.check').compile(myFunc.toString()).code` to examine the check logic.
+The following type declarations generate the code shown below:

 ```js
 function (name=String, age=Number, data=Object|null) {...